 /etc/dracut.conf directly if your distribution doesn’t have this subdirectory) and include the following option:

-The whitespace is significant, so set the option exactly as shown.
-You should then execute the
+The whitespace in the above code snippet is significant.
+Make sure you set the option exactly as shown.
+Next, you must execute the

 dracut -f command to generate your new